 The book of Esther is one of those gems of the Old Testament.
 The phrase, “… for such a time as this” is a short excerpt from Esther (chapter 4) and shows the importance of courage in the midst of adversity.

-Esther was a beautiful Jewish orphan living in the Persian Empire during a time of oppression.
-When the king, Ahasuerus, turned against his wife for disobeying him, he sought to replace her and set his eyes upon Esther to make her his queen – but, of course he didn’t know that she was Jewish.
+Esther was a beautiful Jewish orphan living secretly in the Persian Empire during a time of Jewish oppression.
+When the king, Ahasuerus, turned against his wife for disobeying him, he sought to replace her, and he set his eyes upon Esther and, not knowing she was Jewish, wanted to make her his queen.
 When Mordecai, a close relative of Esther, refused to bow down to the king’s viceroy, Haman, Haman launched a plot to have him killed along with Esther and all the Jewish people.
 Mordecai challenged Esther to use her position to intervene on her people’s behalf and scolded her for being self-indulgent and self-preserving in her position of safety in the palace.
 He said to her:

 Think not that in the king’s palace you will escape any more than all the other Jews.
 For if you keep silence at such a time as this, relief and deliverance will rise for the Jews from another quarter, but you and your father’s house will perish.
 And who knows whether you have not come to the kingdom for such a time as this?